rharbird/microbit-challenges/docs/source/tutorials/control.rst

 Using Functions
 ---------------
-A really useful thing about functions is that we can use them in more than one program if we want to.
+A great thing about functions is that we can use them in more than one program if we want to.
 In the same way we can use functions that other people have written too.
 In python, useful functions can be bundled up into modules (although you don't have to do this), the random module is a good example.
 To use functions in the random module we must first `import` the module.
 Once we've done that, we can use any of the functions in that module.
-Here are two examples of functions in the random module that you might find useful.
+Here are two examples of functions in the random module that you might . nt to use.

 Random number in a range
 ^^^^^^^^^^^^^^^^^^^^^^^^